taylortabb/magic-conch-shell/README.md

 ### Parts

-The hardware for this project is pretty simple! you'll just need the parts below:
+The hardware for this project is pretty simple, you'll just need the parts below:

 * [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/)